jmozden3/ppt-backup/README.md

 Thus, it's common practice to save a local copy of that live document every few days.
 That way you always have an older version backed up in case you ever need to revert back to a previous version.

 <b>Script Details</b> <br>
-The script goes to the url of the live document Downloads the live document
+The script goes to the url of the live document <br>
+Downloads the live document<br>
-Moves the document to a folder designated by the user And adds timestamp to the name of the downloaded document
+Moves the document to a folder designated by the user<br>
+And adds timestamp to the name of the downloaded document

 <b>How to enable automated backup on Windows</b>